arduano/Kiva/README.md

 *insert features here*

 ## Instalation
-You can download the latest version of Kiva for Windows 64-bit [here](https://github.com/arduano/Kiva/releases/latest/download/InsertKivaInstallerNameHere.exe).
+You can download the latest version of Kiva for 64-bit version of Windows [here](https://github.com/arduano/Kiva/releases/latest/download/KivaInstaller.exe).
+Alternatively, you can download the portable version [here](https://github.com/arduano/Kiva/releases/download/latest/KivaPortable.zip).

+An internet connection is required for the installation process.
+DirectX 11 is required for the program to run, which you can find [here](https://www.microsoft.com/en-us/download/details.aspx?id=17431).

 ## Usage
 After downloading the app, install and run the program.